Peter Nolan

 Nolan was named in the 2009 New Year Honours and made a Commander of the Order of the British Empire for his work in developing British and Chinese business relations.

 Peter Nolan received his BA degree from the University of Cambridge, and his MSc and PhD from the School of Oriental and African Studies at the University of London.
 He was also awarded an honorary doctorate by Copenhagen Business School.

-In June 2021, Peter Nolan was subject to controversy when he cautioned students against holding debates on Uyghur genocide, in the light of him and Jesus College, Cambridge being allegedly funded by People's Republic of China.
-This is one of the many incidents reported in the media where the Chinese Communist Party may be interfering with academic freedom in universities around the world.
+Peter Nolan is the independent non-executive director of China International Capital Corporation Limited.

+Nolan is the doctoral advisor of Liu Chunhang, the son-in-law of former PRC Premier Wen Jiabao.